How to Say "The knight is waiting in the secret garden" in Korean | -고 있어요 Grammar

 What does "The knight is waiting in the secret garden" mean in Korean?

-The Korean sentence "기사가 비밀의 정원에서 기다리고 있어요." translates to "The knight is waiting in the secret garden." in English. "기사가 비밀의 정원에서 기다리고 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "기사가 비밀의 정원에서 기다리고 있어요." translates to "The knight is waiting in the secret garden." in English.
+This expression perfectly illustrates Korean storytelling: "기사가 비밀의 정원에서 기다리고 있어요." means "the knight is waiting in the secret garden", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: gisaga bimilui jeongwoneseo gidarigo iteoyo.